Applied Care of the Critically Ill Adult

 Entry Criteria

-• Effective registration with an appropriate Professional Statutory Regulatory Body (PSRB) in health care
+• Effective registration with an appropriate Professional Statutory Regulatory Body (PSRB) in health care.

-• Minimum one year's post-registration experience
+• Minimum one year post-registration experience, preferably in critical care.

 • Undertaken successful level 4/5 academic study.
-ESSENTIAL

 • Currently be employed in practice and have the support of their manager in undertaking the module.
-ESSENTIAL

-• Undertaken successful completed of PCPH 3012
+• Undertaken and completed the PCPH 3012 module.

 Key information